 day-trips

-Day Trip to Sierra Nevada from Malaga: Complete Guide (2026)
+Day Trip to Sierra Nevada from Malaga: Complete Guide

-How to Get to Sierra Nevada from Malaga
+How to Get from Malaga to Sierra Nevada

 By Car (Recommended)

 In winter, bring tyre chains and check conditions via the official Sierra Nevada webcams before setting off.
 The road can close temporarily after heavy snowfall.
+Read our driving in Spain guide if it's your first time behind the wheel here.

 By Organised Tour